kamalsingh01/applo_appstore/README.md

 - `/account/login/`, `/account/user/register/`, `/app/home/` do not require any authentication or authorisation, but all other endpoints requires authentication.
 - Once we create a user, we can send a `POST` request to `/account/login/` to get `access` and `refresh` token for both admin and user.
 - Now we can use this `access` token as `Bearer ${access}` as `Authorization` header in our request.
+- Points earned by any user gets updated on `user_table` everytime user downloads any app adn can be retrieved easily

+#### User-Interface

+- for the UI part, 'login' and 'register' is only built based on 'React.js' .
+It takes username and password to login and for register it takes all the basic details required.

+- login template was cloned from `https://github.com/Aatmjeet/React-JWT_login-template`